-After my Hotels show at West Broadway Gallery, I thought I had the formula.
-I would make “hotel” works for the rest of my life.
-I was wrong of course.
-I moved to a new loft on Duane Street and began making drawings of details of the beautiful cast iron buildings across the way.
-I began another false front hotel piece but felt lost.
-My life was changing.
-I was in a women’s consciousness raising group.
-I had read Virginia Woolf’s A Room of One’s Own and was deeply inspired by the possibilities it offered.
-One day, I was waiting for the uptown subway at the Franklin Street stop and was drawn to an opening in the tiled wall across the tracks that glowed with a warm incandescent light, which contrasted with the cold fluorescent of the track lighting.
-I was drawn because it appeared to be a door that opened onto a blank wall—a door that at first seemed to lead nowhere.
+In 1973, I moved further downtown to a loft on Duane Street.
+One day soon after, as I was waiting for the uptown subway at the Franklin Street stop, I was drawn to an opening in the tiled wall across the tracks.
+The alcove glowed with a warm incandescent light that contrasted with the cold fluorescence of the track lighting.
+What intrigued me was that the opening appeared to be a door that revealed a blank wall—a door that at first seemed to lead nowhere.
 It stirred memories of the door of the mastaba at the Metropolitan Museum of Art that I had loved as a child on a school trip.
-You entered a door that seemed to go nowhere and found a corridor to the left that then turned to the right and brought you to a false door, which led to the spirit world.
+You entered a door that seemed to go nowhere and found a corridor to the left that then turned to the right and brought you to a second door, a false door, which led to the spirit world.
 This was the interface between the world of the living and the world beyond.
 In the subway, I went up to the street and crossed to the downtown platform so I could take a closer look.
 How wonderful it was to find a sign in the tiles over the opening that said “Women.”
 I was onto something.
-Outside of the 34th Street station, I saw hotels and realized that stations almost always had hotels nearby.
-I went back to my studio and the hotel piece I had begun with renewed energy and purpose.
-I painted a pattern of subway tiles on the surface of the work and placed a cool horizontal fluorescent bulb over the door and a warm incandescent inside.
-This was the last of my hotel works and the first of the stations.
+Outside the 34th Street station, I saw hotels and realized that stations almost always had hotels nearby.
+I went back to my studio with renewed energy and purpose.
+I painted a pattern of subway tiles on the surface of the hotel work-in-progress and placed a cool horizontal fluorescent bulb over the door and a warm incandescent light inside.
+Station Hotel was the last of my hotel works and the first of the stations.